BenCaiello/PalmettoBUG/docs/source/MakingPixelClassifier.rst

 have “Unsupervised\_” appended to it.
 As in, if the name you select is “Classifier_1” (the default), the actual name will be “Unsupervised_Classifier_1”.
-This helps keep the two types of classifier distinct and clearly labeled, and can assist PalmettoBUG in identifying which type a re-loaded classifier is.
+This helps keep the two types of classifier distinct and clearly labeled, and assists PalmettoBUG in identifying which category a re-loaded classifier is.

 |image7|